 By gradually moving more of your system to the cloud, you can cost-effectively and flexibly increase storage capacity in a way that on-premises storage would not support.
 For instance, to accommodate higher camera counts, more powerful processing, or changing footage retention requirements.

-Finally, it’s important that you can upgrade your surveillance solution to meet changing needs.
-For this, make sure you choose an open architecture technology partner with a clear roadmap to ensure that future challenges and technology innovations are planned for and a robust software support agreement.
+Finally, it’s important that you upgrade your surveillance solution to meet changing needs.
+For this, make sure you choose an open-architecture technology partner with a clear roadmap to ensure that future challenges and technological innovations are planned for and a robust software support agreement.

 Do they have the latest cyber security measures built into their solutions to guard against data breaches?
-Does their solution roadmap support the integration and application of Artificial Intelligence (AI) and data analysis to improve decision-making and operational efficiency?
+Does their solution roadmap support integrating and applying Artificial Intelligence (AI) and data analysis to improve decision-making and operational efficiency?

 Even if you are not ready for these developments, your technology partner should be.